ganelson/inform/resources/Documentation/Writing with Inform.md

 To do this, the director tracks a list of "live conversational subjects" which it might be interesting to talk about.
 The idea is that if somebody has just mentioned visiting Barcelona, then Barcelona might become a live subject.
 If conversation then lapses, the director will try to keep it going by finding something which somebody present can say about Barcelona.

+A lull in conversation is a turn in which no other dialogue has been performed.
+It's sometimes useful to know whether or not that's the case, so a simple phrase is provided:

+> phrase: {ph_dialoguethisturn} if dialogue has been performed this turn:
+>
+> This means exactly as it reads.

-A lull in conversation is a turn in which no other dialogue has been performed, and the business of filling this dead air is carried out by the `dialogue direction rule` in the `turn sequence rulebook`.
+The business of filling this dead air is then carried out by the `dialogue direction rule` in the `turn sequence rulebook`.
 What happens is that the director looks for a suitable beat to perform, where "suitable" means that:

 - the beat either has not been performed before or has the `recurring` property, _and_